JuliaPhylo/PhyloNetworks.jl/tests/readme.md

 #### has Edge

-test_hasEdge.jl tests if the attribute qnet.hasEdge is correctly updated after extracting quartets for case G
+test_hasEdge.jl tests if the attribute qnet.hasEdge is correctly updated after extracting quartets for case G. It also checks if net.ht, net.numht, qnet.indexht are correctly set for Case G.

+#### parts of optBL

+test_optBLparts.jl tests the parts of optBL separately to see if they work.

 #### not automatic functions: